Welder

 Alternative titles for this job include Pipe welder, MIG welder, TIG welder, arc welder, boilermaker

-Welders cut, join and shape materials like metal in the aerospace, construction and engineering industries.
+Welders cut, join and shape metals, alloys and other materials in the manufacturing, construction and engineering industries.

 Average salary (a year)